The Godfather Part III: Music

-The film's soundtrack received a Golden Globe Award nomination for Best Score.
-The film's love theme, "Promise Me You'll Remember" (subtitled "Love Theme from The Godfather Part III"), sung by Harry Connick, Jr., received Academy Award and Golden Globe Award nominations for Best Song.
+The film's soundtrack received a nomination for the Golden Globe Award for Best Original Score.
+The film's love theme, "Promise Me You'll Remember (Love Theme from The Godfather Part III)", sung by Harry Connick, Jr., received Academy Award and Golden Globe Award nominations for Best Song.
 Al Martino, who portrayed Johnny Fontane in The Godfather and The Godfather Part III, sings "To Each His Own".

 Release

 The film, distributed by Paramount Pictures, premiered in Beverly Hills on December 20, 1990, 16 years after the release of Part II, and was widely released in the United States on December 25.

 Alternate versions

 The Godfather Part III: Final Director's Cut (1991)

 For the film's 1991 home-video release, Coppola edited it and added nine minutes of deleted footage, for a running time of 170 minutes.
 This cut was initially released on VHS and LaserDisc, and was advertised as the "Final Director's Cut".
 It was the only version of the film available on home video until 2020.
 The original theatrical cut was released in 2022, exclusively as a part of The Godfather Trilogy 4K UHD Boxset.